 - Vegetables - Scallions, Cabbage, Carrots and Edamame Beans.

-- Chicken Stock – or use Chicken Broth or a good chicken soup base.
+- Chicken Stock - or use Chicken Broth or a good chicken soup base.
+You can use chicken or vegetable stock.

 - Ramen Noodles - dried noodles are great, or use fresh or frozen.